Intentional Community Reference Material

 Self governance

 What form of government do you support?
-How do you fall on
+How do you fall on key questions of governance?
+You can define your basic political philosophy using this easy quiz.

 http://www.theadvocates.org/quiz.html